any-design/turnstile/README.md

 - `error`: This is emitted when an error occurred during rendering or verifying.

 - `ready`: This is emitted when the Turnstile SDK is ready and the widget is rendered.

+- `unsupported`: This is emitted when the Turnstile reported that the browser is not supported.

 - `update:modelValue`: This is emitted when the modelValue updates.
 Often used in `v-model`.